UO-OACISS/apex/doc/webdocs/docs/usage.md

 #### Configuring APEX for OpenMP OMPT support

 The CMake process will automatically detect whether your compiler has OpenMP support.
 If you configure APEX with `-DUSE_OMPT=TRUE` and have a compiler with full OpenMP 5.0 OMPT support, APEX will detect the support.
-If your compiler is GCC, Intel or Clang and does *not* have native OMPT support, APEX can build and use the open source LLVM OpenMP runtime as a drop-in replacement for the compiler's native runtime library.
+If your compiler is GCC, Intel or Clang and does *not* have native OMPT support, APEX can build and use the open source LLVM OpenMP runtime as a drop-in replacement for the compiler's native runtime library, but this is no longer recommended and is deprecated.

 APEX uses Binutils to resolve the OpenMP outlined regions from instruction addresses to human-readable names, so also configure APEX with `-DUSE_BFD=TRUE` (see [Other CMake Settings](install.md#other_cmake_settings_depending_on_your_needswants)).
 The following example was configured and run with Intel 20 compilers.
 The CMake configuration for this example was: